yhshi26/Research/2022/TWH-KRI, PI: Alfonso Fasano/Preliminary research.md

 ## Deep Brain Stimulation (DBS) therapy
 - For Parkinson's disease, essential tremor, dystonia and epilepsy
 - Involves implanting of DBS leads (electrodes) into the **subthalamic nucleus** of the thalamus
     - The subthalamic nucleus has a recognisable, periodic on/off high activity behaviour that, when reached by continuously recording leads helps neurosurgeons implant the DBS leads in the correct location

+## Beta waves
+- [Beta waves](https://en.wikipedia.org/wiki/Beta_wave) are neuronal oscillations that occur with a frequency between **12.5-30 Hz** (oscillations or cycles per second)
+- Beta waves can be **further subclassified** into:
+    - Low beta waves: 12.5-16 Hz (Beta 1)
+    - Beta waves: 16.5-20 Hz (Beta 2)
+    - High beta waves 20.5-28 Hz (Beta 3)

-## 1. Using Beta as a marker of sleep time vs. bed time
+### 1. Using Beta as a marker of sleep time vs. bed time
+- **Are fluctuations in DBS lead beta recordings indicative of something during sleep?** e.g. sleep phases (which rotate from stage 1-2-3 to REM)
     - Patients monitored simultaneously by implanted DBS lead local field potential (LFP) recordings in subthalamic nucleus and fitbit movement recordings
         - Fitbit records movement (if no movement, sleep but if movement not sleep)
     - Data that will be collected in a (weekly?) survey filled by patients:
         - REM BFH disease (RBD) (acting out dreams)
         - Sleep quality
         - Daytime sleepiness
-- **Are fluctuations in DBS lead beta recordings indicative of something during sleep?**
-    - E.g. sleep phases (which rotate from stage 1-2-3 to REM)

-## 2. Beta vs. "lesion effects"
+### 2. Beta vs. "lesion effects"
 - Probably an easier project
 - In patients with Parkinson's disease, essential tremor, dystonia and epilepsy, the **subthalamic nucleus is overactive**
     - When the DBS lead is impanted in the subthalamic nucleus, neuron activity in the area is **temporarily reduced due** to the mechanical shock